WonOhSeven/CTFs/MagpieCTF-2025/Binary Betrayal.md

   ```

 </details>

-This will output **Python bytecode**, which we can analyze to reconstruct the original script.

 ### 🔎 Step 3: Follow Bytecode Instructions
 By analyzing the bytecode, we notice several fake flags (`magpieCTF{Ro+_7hir+een}`), hinting that **ROT13 obfuscation** is used.
 Decoding `purpx_svanapvny_erpbeqf` with ROT13 gives `check_financial_records`.
 Looking at the function `financial_records`, we find: